aenix-io/talm/README.md

 # Talm

+Manage Talos the GitOps Way!

-Just like Helm, but for Talos Linux
+Talm is just like Helm, but for Talos Linux

 ## Installation